vipulnaik/diet-exercise-health/notes/2022-06-15-dental-cleaning.md

 # 2022-06-15 dental cleaning

-This was a regular dental cleaning appointment.
-It was the successor to the [2021-12-15 periodontal therapy followup appointment](2021-12-15-periodontal-therapy-followup-appointment).
+This was a regular dental cleaning appointment at Total Health Dental Care at 3017 Telegraph Avenue.
+It was the successor to the [2021-12-15 periodontal therapy followup appointment](2021-12-15-periodontal-therapy-followup-appointment.md).

 The hygienist, Lingho, was the same as last time.